Robert Leo Hulseman

-Robert Leo Hulseman (April 5, 1932 – December 21, 2016) was an American businessman and entrepreneur who was best known as the inventor of the red solo cup, which is produced by his family's company, Solo Cup Company.
-He also co-designed the Traveler Lid, which prevents foam from hot beverages such as lattes and cappuccinos from touching the drinker's nose, now widely used by Starbucks and other brands.
+Robert Leo Hulseman (April 5, 1932 – December 21, 2016) was an American businessman and entrepreneur who was best known as the inventor of the red Solo cup, which is produced by his family's company, the Solo Cup Company.
+He also co-designed the Traveler Lid, which prevents foam from hot beverages such as lattes and cappuccinos from touching the drinker's nose, widely used by Starbucks and other brands.
 Hulseman joined the staff of the Solo Cup Company, which had been founded in 1936 by his father Leo Hulseman, when he was 18 years old.
 Hulseman spent more than 60 years at the Solo Cup Company, including as the company's President and CEO from 1980 until 2006.

 Hulseman developed and introduced the red Solo cup, which has been a crucial product of the Solo Cup Company and a part of everyday life for many Americans.
 The cup became an icon of college and tailgate parties and an essential element in popular drinking games, including beer pong.
-The red cup was further popularized by Toby Keith's 2011 hit single, "Red Solo Cup".
+The red cup was further popularized by Toby Keith's 2011 song "Red Solo Cup".

 Biography

 Early and personal life

 Hulseman was born in Chicago, Illinois, on April 5, 1932.
-His mother, Dorothy (née Hall), was a singer known by the stage name Dora Hall, while his father, Leo Hulseman, established the Solo Cup Company, a manufacturer of disposable cups, bowls and plates, in 1936.
-Robert Hulseman survived polio as a teenager, which left one of his legs shorter than the other, which was surgically corrected, and affected the left side of his body.
+His mother Dorothy (née Hall) was a singer known by the stage name Dora Hall, while his father, Leo Hulseman, established the Solo Cup Company, a manufacturer of disposable cups, bowls and plates, in 1936.
+Robert Hulseman survived polio as a teenager, which affected the left side of his body and caused one of his legs to be shorter than the other.
+This was surgically corrected.

-He met his wife, Sheila, with whom he had ten children, while both were students at Marquette University.
+Hulseman met his wife, Sheila, with whom he had ten children, while they were students at Marquette University.
 He also briefly served in the United States Army.